 Council has also created through its Social Outcomes, City Strategy team a set of Social Infrastructure Guides as a series of high level social infrastructure needs for major development hotspots across the Parramatta LGA, including Parramatta CBD, Granville, Westmead and Epping.
 The Guides identify the current capacity of social infrastructure within these areas as well as highlighting broad trends and challenges in social infrastructure provision.
-It is envisaged that this current study will be expanded to other parts of the LGA to assist in asset planning into the future for both the RI, land, P&OS and building portfolio.
+It is envisaged that this current study will be expanded to other parts of the LGA to assist in asset planning into the future for the RI, SW, land and building portfolio.